spinningtopsofdoom/ClojureWest2016/clojure_west/intro/01-intro.md

 - Efficient implementations have constraints, like sortable keys, storing deltas in the data structure itself
   - Increasing cognitive overhead for developers

-- Similar to how TDD only works on small scales, no one wants a test suite that takes 20 minutes to run

 !SLIDE